-Figure 9: Performance measures for MCMC and DFP.
+Figure 13: Performance measures for MCMC and DFP.
 MSPE, coverage and interval scores for 95% predictive intervals are presented.
 Confidence bands (in a lighter color) are calculated by observing the variations of these metrics over 10 permutations.

-Lasso prior, we observe a high degree of multi-modality in the posterior distribution.
-Although a high degree of multi-modality in the high dimensional regression is known to have minimal effects on the predictive inference, it may provide somewhat unreliable inference in terms of variable selection.
-This is observed and noted in the earlier literature on high dimensional regression (see e.g., Guha and Rodriguez (2018)).
+Model fitting observes a high degree of multi-modality in the posterior distribution is known to have minimal effects on the predictive inference, but may provide somewhat unreliable inference in terms of variable selection.
+This is observed and noted in the earlier literature on high dimensional regression (see e.g., Guhaniyogi et al. (2013)).
 In such cases, it is customary to run the posterior computation multiple times, record the set of variables being identified in each of these runs, and finally declare those variables as influential which have appeared as influential in more than half of the runs.
 Due to the multi-modality in the posterior distribution, we observe that 10 runs of both DFP and batch MCMC do not lead to the same set of variables identified.
 In fact, we find a difference in the conclusion between DFP and MCMC in terms of identified variables.

 To ensure more reliable inference from DFP and the "gold standard" batch MCMC for variable selection, we run both these competitors 10 more times on the dataset of interest.
 In these 10 runs, the data is divided into 163 shards with the first shard having 20% observations, and the rest 162 shards all approximately equal.
 We observe that feeding more data early on leads to reliable variable selection with minimal variation between different runs.
 To provide concrete evidence on this observation, we refer to Table 5 which presents all predictors identified by either DFP or batch MCMC in any of the 10 runs.
 The table also records the number of times among the 10 runs they are identified as influential.
 It shows that the number of times a predictor is selected by either batch MCMC or DFP is very close to 0 or 10, indicating quite reliable variable selection.
-Importantly, much less discrepancy is observed between DFP and batch MCMC, with them identifying 17 and 21 variables as influential respectively, with 14 identified by both.
+Importantly, much less discrepancy is observed between DFP and batch MCMC, with them identifying 17 and 21 variables as